Scott Banister: Early life and career

 Banister's original intent in attending UIUC was to become a professor of computer science.
 Michael Ellsberg wrote that like other entrepreneurs, Scott Banister relentlessly looked at the outcome he wanted to produce in the world and relentlessly focused on how to achieve that outcome.
 Characterizing Banister as a "self-educated serial entrepreneur", Ellsberg quotes Banister: "I found quickly that, by day I was going to class, learning a bunch of abstract, theoretical stuff, whereas by night, I was working on a business.
 I could see that business is how things actually get done in the world, and how people make money in the world: you build stuff, things that consumers want."

 Computerworld reported that Banister got his first idea to capitalize on existing search engine workhorses to help retailers advertise their presence on the Web.
 He and friends posted a free registry service, ListServe, the precursor of Submit It!.

-In the summer of 1995, while Banister still attended University of Illinois at Urbana–Champaign, he cofounded SponsorNet New Media, Inc., with friends, fellow students Max Levchin and Luke Nosek.
-The three had set up office at the University's chapter of the Association for Computing Machinery (ACM), and the Department of Computer Science newsletter reported they had "installed a microcontroller on a vintage Dr Pepper vending machine and hooked it up to the internet so that students could buy soda by swiping their student ID cards".
+In the summer of 1995, while still attending University of Illinois at Urbana–Champaign, Banister cofounded SponsorNet New Media, Inc., with friends, fellow students Max Levchin and Luke Nosek.
+The three had set up office at the university's chapter of the Association for Computing Machinery (ACM), and the Department of Computer Science newsletter reported they had "installed a microcontroller on a vintage Dr Pepper vending machine and hooked it up to the internet so that students could buy soda by swiping their student ID cards".